avinetworks/owasp-crs-technical-discussion/language-draft.md

 ## Syntax ##

-I have very strong opinions how a good syntax should look like, but I think this should be discussed later.
+I have a very strong opinion on how a good syntax should look like, but I think this should be discussed later.

 To avoid discussions here, I'm using here YAML as syntax.

 You may find pieces of proposals of alternative syntax inline, please do not discuss this except when you love it ;-)

-## Semantik ##
+## Semantic ##

 ### Data Types ###